Metals

 A naturally occurring mineral from rock and soil.
 Not federally regulated for health.

-+What is the federal limit for Potassium in drinking water?
++Does Potassium have a federal limit in drinking water?

 +How many U.S. water systems have Potassium over the federal limit?

-3 of the 82 public water systems on The Water Map report Potassium at or above its federal limit, spanning 13 U.S. states.
-The full list is on this page.
+Zero of the 281 public water systems in The Water Map dataset currently report Potassium at or above its federal limit.

 +How can I check if Potassium is in my city's tap water?